 In this eye disease, reduced tear secretion leads to inflammation and eye nerve damage which can be assessed.

-We can avoid people making the mistake of self diagnosing eg eye drops for their allergens, or swollen eyes with cucumber slices or tea bags or use the wrong eye ointments based on their on waking symptoms.
+We can avoid people making the mistake of self-diagnosing eg eye drops for their allergens, or swollen eyes with cucumber slices or tea bags or use the wrong eye ointments based on their waking symptoms.
 Warm compresses often preceded by cold can reduce inflammation and help lipid flow.

 Congealed or semi-solid discharge